Fashionably Late (Falling in Reverse album): Background

 The band went through late 2012 and early 2013 with no mention of the album at all.
 Finally, in issue number 1442 of Kerrang! magazine, Ronnie Radke announced in an interview that "The record's finished!
 That's what we did after the Warped Tour.
 We just didn't tell anybody!"
 He also said "[it will be released] early next year [summer 2013]!"
 On May 7, the band released the first single and music video, "Alone", from the album.
 The title, Fashionably Late, was officially announced along with the cover and a June 18, 2013 release date, with preorders for the album beginning the same day.

-Another song on the album, "Game Over" is a pop punk song that includes video game sound effects within it, including the 1-Up sound effect from the Super Mario Bros. games, and also mentions the Konami Code.

 Radke spoke about the album and the addition of new sounds, including hip-hop and electronic elements, saying that, "My dad raised me on metal, but my first serious love was hip-hop," Ronnie explains.
 "When I heard Dr. Dre's The Chronic, that's when I fell in love.
 I didn't know what the hell they were talking about, the beats were intertwined, and it came inside of me and took me over.
 When we added hip-hop elements I was thinking, 'Should I do this?
 This sounds crazy!
 Are people going to like this?'"
 He also expressed satisfaction with the album over Falling in Reverse's debut album as well as his first album with Escape the Fate, stating, "...I've never been so proud of something.
 The final product... is the best work I've ever done."

-The album is also the first that drummer, Ryan Seaman and bassist, Ron Ficarro fully contributed to and recorded with the band.

-The deluxe edition of the album includes three bonus tracks, an expanded album booklet, and a double-sided band poster.